 The University recently switched from landline phones to a Voice Over Internet Protocol (VOIP) phone service called Lync.
-All Psychology graduate students automatically get a Lync phone number that can be used for local phone calls only (numbers in the 217 area code that are not considered to be long-distance).
+All Psychology PhD students automatically get a Lync phone number that can be used for local phone calls only (numbers in the 217 area code that are not considered to be long-distance).
 If you need to make a long-distance work-related call, ask your advisor whether your lab phone has long-distance capability and for permission to use it.
 If not, you must use your personal cell phone.
-Information about the Lync system is available online at http://www.cites.illinois.edu/lync/index.html.
+Information about the Lync system is available online at http://go.illinois.edu/myuc.

-Please inform family, friends, and undergraduate students (if you are a teaching assistant) to reach you by the following means:
+Please inform other students, labmates, and undergraduate students (if you are a teaching assistant) to reach you by the following means:

-- 1. Psychology/campus email address\ - 2.
+- 1. Psychology/campus email address - 2.
 Your Lync phone number - 3.
 Provide location of your office and office hours - 4.
-Provide location of your Psychology mailbox for messages/notes - \ If you prefer to use another email address than your University of Illinois email address (e.g., gmail, hotmail,), it is your responsibility to check your University email frequently.
+Provide location of your Psychology mailbox for messages/notes - If you prefer to use an email address other than your University of Illinois email address (e.g., gmail, hotmail,), it is your responsibility to check your University email frequently.
 The department has a number of email mailgroups set up that use University email addresses and these are often used to send important messages to graduate students.
 You are responsible for making sure you receive and respond to department email.